 those looking for air conditioned carriages you will want to travel on the Metropolitan, Hammersmith and City, Circle, or District lines

-I remember a sweltering Spring afternoon on the Northern line two years ago - afternoon rush hour, packed in line sardines - and the “air conditioning” was open windows at both ends of the car.
+I remember a sweltering Spring afternoon on the Northern line two years ago - afternoon rush hour, packed in like sardines - and the “air conditioning” was open windows at both ends of the car.
 It was like being in a wind tunnel with full-blast air moving through, and a deafening roar.
 I couldn’t cover my ears because I was having to hold on.
 Hot and miserable.
-Having only heat would’ve been rough, but also having the rest was excruciating.
+Having only the heat would’ve been rough, but also having the rest was excruciating.